AngryCarrot789/FramePFX/README.md

 - *[From old editor version]* AVMediaVideoClip is extremely slow for large resolution videos (e.g. 4K takes around 40ms to decode and render onscreen), and only a few video codecs even seem to work.
 Lots of common file formats give an error like "found invalid data while decoding".
 I don't know FFmpeg much but I hope to somehow fix this at some point
 - Implement fading between 2 clips
-### Resources
-- Implement an automatic resource loader, that auto-loads stuff like images, videos, etc., and shows a window specifying any errors encountered and allowing you to fix those errors
 ### History system
 - There's no undo functionality yet

 # Building

+FFmpeg is used for exporting videos, and at the moment, the app won't start without the libraries in the same directory as the app's `.exe`.
-At the moment, FFmpeg isn't used (as I have to reimplement the export system since I rewrote the entire app).
-However, you would just need FFmpeg's shared x64 libraries.
-They can be found here: https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-master-latest-win64-gpl-shared.zip
+You just need FFmpeg's shared x64 libraries, they can be found here: https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-master-latest-win64-gpl-shared.zip

-You build the project (debug or release), then place all of the FFmpeg DLL files in the bin folder (usually `<solution>\FramePFX\bin\x64\Debug`), and then you should be able to run the editor, and debug it if you want.
+You build the project (64 bit always, debug or release, **Not 32/x86/AnyCPU**), then place all of the FFmpeg DLL files in the bin folder (usually `<solution>\FramePFX\bin\x64\Debug`), and then you should be able to run the editor, and debug it if you want.

 The project uses .NET Framework 4.8, so you will need that installed

 ### Possible build problems
-Sometimes, the SkiaSharp nuget library doesn't copy the skia library files to the bin folder, so you need to do that manually:
-Copy `\packages\SkiaSharp.2.88.7\runtimes\win-x64\native\libSkiaSharp.dll` to the bin folder
+Sometimes, the SkiaSharp nuget library doesn't copy the skia library files to the bin folder when you clone this repo and built, so you need to do that manually: It seems like you just copy `\packages\SkiaSharp.2.88.7\runtimes\win-x64\native\libSkiaSharp.dll` to the bin folder

 ## BUGS
 - *[From old editor version]* Importing certain video files can cause the render to fail (some sort of "found invalid data while decoding" error)